orbitmines/archive/projects/Project - Indexing existing Abstract Models (2024-2025?).md

 - [ ] http://elseheartbreak.com/
 - [ ] https://tomorrowcorporation.com/humanresourcemachine

+- [ ] Are there people who have been thinking about game-invariant puzzles?

 # Some interesting/pending questions regarding this project:
 - [ ] What are mistakes in trying to spin up new projects/languages?
 - [ ] What can be (partially) compiled to what using what?
 (Natively supported vs finding (accidental) symmetries to allow for compilation)